-James C. Dugan is a partner in the Litigation Department, focusing on complex commercial and federal securities litigation.
-He has more than 20 years of experience representing Fortune 500 companies, hedge funds, private equity firms, C-level executives, and accounting and financial services firms in securities class actions, shareholder derivative litigation, bankruptcy litigation, contract disputes, and restrictive covenant and non-competition litigation.
+James C. Dugan is a partner in the Litigation Department focusing on complex commercial litigation.
+He has more than 25 years of experience representing Fortune 500 companies, hedge funds, private equity firms, C-level executives, and accounting and financial services firms in securities class actions, shareholder derivative litigation, bankruptcy litigation, contract disputes, employment disputes, and restrictive covenant and non-compete litigation.

 Federal Securities and Business Litigation

-- Represent Charles Ergen and SPSO, an investment vehicle formed by Mr. Ergen, in LightSquared adversary proceeding and plan confirmation dispute over approximately $1 billion investment.
+- Represented Charles Ergen and SPSO, an investment vehicle formed by Mr. Ergen, in LightSquared adversary proceeding and plan confirmation dispute over approximately $1 billion investment.

-- Represent MPM Silicones, LLC and affiliated entities in appellate litigation over confirmed plan of reorganization.
+- Represented MPM Silicones, LLC and affiliated entities in appellate litigation over confirmed plan of reorganization.

-- Represent Tower Group International in securities class action alleging purposefully understated insurance loss reserves.
+- Represented Tower Group International in securities class action alleging purposefully understated insurance loss reserves.

-- Represent Hyperion Insurance Group in litigation over alleged violations of non-competes.
+- Represented Hyperion Insurance Group in litigation over alleged violations of non-competes.